A Guide to Instalment Loans

 While the total amount to repay is significantly higher than an unsecured loan, an instalment loan could suit you if you only want to borrow a relatively small amount of money.
 And, as with other forms of lending, the greater the amount that you borrow, the lower the interest that you’ll be charged.

 The amount of interest you’ll be charged and, therefore, the total cost of the loan will be substantially higher than with any other form of credit, except payday loans themselves.
-Most instalment loan companies charge APRs (annual percentage rates) of between 250% and 1,000% meaning that you could end up paying back double the amount that you initially borrowed.
+Most instalment loan lenders charge APRs (annual percentage rates) of between 250% and 1,000% meaning that you could end up paying back double the amount that you initially borrowed.

 You should also bear in mind that you will pay significantly higher charges if you choose to stretch your repayment period.
 Borrowers who apply for loans with repayment periods of a year will pay considerably more than those who take out loans for three or six months.